sky-uk/feed/README.md

 ### DNS records

-The feed-dns controller assumes that it controls an entire Route53 HostedZone and manages an ALIAS records per ingress.
+The feed-dns controller assumes that it can overwrite any entry in the supplied DNS zone and manages ALIAS records per ingress.

-On startup all ingress entries are queried and compared to all the Record Sets in the configured hosted zone.
+On startup, all ingress entries are queried and compared to all the Record Sets in the configured hosted zone.

-Any resource sets that do not have an ingress entry are deleted and for any new ingress entry an ALIAS record is created to point to the correct ELB.
+Any ALIAS records pointing to one of the ELBs associated with this controller that do not have an ingress entry are deleted.
+For any new ingress entry, an ALIAS record is created to point to the correct ELB.

 Each ingress must have the following tag `sky.uk/frontend-elb-scheme` set to `internal` or `internet-facing` so the A record can be set to the correct ELB.